ra7bi/shopapp/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my starting point for learning Flutter & Dart .

 ## This project include
 - Custom widgets